 About Pula Arena

 Able to accommodate approximately 20,000 spectators, Pula Arena would have played host to gladiatorial battles under the Romans and the tournaments of knights in medieval times.
-Now restored with a capacity of 5,000 people, Pula Arena’s shows are far more docile in nature and are mostly operas and film festivals.
+Today, the amphitheatre is such a monument it is depicted on Croatia’s 10 kuna banknote.

 Built between 27 BC and 68 AD the amphitheatre marked the prosperity of Pula as it became a Roman regional hub known as Pietas Julia.
 The amphitheatre was constructed outside of the town walls along the Via Flavia – the road between Pula, Aquileia and Rome.
 During the reign of Augustus, the theatre was built first in timber but was soon replaced under Claudius by a small stone model.
 It was in 79 AD however during the reign of Emperor Vespasian that the arena was enlarged to accommodate gladiatorial fights, finally completed in 81 AD.

 The outer walls were made with limestone and the part facing the sea was built with 3 stories (providing great views) while the other sides had only 2 stories since the amphitheatre was built on a slope.
 The cavea – main seating area – could accommodate 23,000 spectators, separated from the arena by iron gates.
 Underneath the arena a network of underground passages were built to release animals, fighters and festival scenes from.